 [30.
 A Supplement becomes applicable as from the date of entry into force, after which tests according to the series of amendments to the UN Regulation, affected by that Supplement, need to take into account the Supplement in question.
 In the absence of any other date mentioned, Supplements become applicable for all procedures for approvals issued after the date of its entry into force, taking into account the transitional provisions, if any, of the series of amendments to which the Supplement refers and taking into account paragraphs 31.(a) and 31.(b) below.

-31. In the case of Supplements that have entered into force:
+31. With reference to Article 15, paragraph 3 of Revision 3 to the Agreement, in the case of Supplements that have entered into force:

 (a) Under Revision 2 of the 1958 Agreement, and unless specifically otherwise foreseen, extensions of existing approvals may continue to be granted on the basis of the provisions that were valid at the time of the original approval;